 1. Borrowing

-Can you think of a word that is used in your native language that is taken from another language?
+Can you think of a word that is used in your native Arabic language that is taken from another language?

-2. Loan translation (claque)
+2. Loan Translation (Claques)

-For instance, “Ubermensch” in German philosophy is translated into English as the upper man, and in Arabic as “al insan al a’la-الإنسان الأعلي)
+Instead of borrowing the word, a translator may translate it into Arabic.
+For instance, “Ubermensch” in German philosophy is translated into English as “superman” and into Arabic as al-insān al-‘ālī (الإنسان الأعلى).

 3. Literal Translation

 This technique remains faithful to the source text, translating words directly in the same meaning and order.
+However, in Arabic, this technique may be challenging due to structural differences in grammar and syntax between Arabic and other languages, especially when idiomatic expressions are involved.

 Indirect Translation Techniques